 "Exposure risk level" means an assessment of the possibility that an employee could be exposed to the hazards associated with SARS-CoV-2 virus and the COVID-19 disease.
+The exposure risk level assessment should address all risks and all modes of transmission including airborne transmission, as well as transmission by asymptomatic and presymptomatic individuals.
+Risk levels should be based on the risk factors present that increase risk exposure to COVID -19 and are present during the course of employment regardless of location.
 Hazards and job tasks have been divided into four risk exposure levels: "very high", "high", "medium", and "lower":